-how the impact of temperature shocks on violence are magnified in cells with mixed settlements (i.e. populated by herders and farmers).
+by herders and farmers).
 The use of georeferenced information enables causal identification.
 Including country-year fixed effects and cell fixed effects, we exploit in most of our econometric specifications within-cell panel variations in violence due to exogenous changes in local temperature.

 Our baseline result is that a one degree increase in temperature leads to a 54% higher conflict frequency in cells with mixed settlement, compared to 17% in non-mixed cells.
 The effect is present even when controlling for the interaction between temperature and ethnic polarization at the local level.
 Hence this piece of evidence uncovers a specific logic of the herder-farmer interaction that goes beyond the standard ethnic polarization channel.
 This finding is robust to alternative estimation techniques, disaggregation levels, and coding options of the climatic, conflict and ethnic variables.
-We then perform a quantification exercise to gauge the magnitude of the effect.
+We then perform a quantification exercise to gauge the magnitude of the effect at the macro-level.
 To this purpose, we forecast future conflict likelihoods, drawing on cell-level projections of global warming until 2040.
 When aggregated at the continental level, we find that, in absence of mixed settlements, climateinduced conflicts would increase by 26 percent; this number goes up to 33 percent when factoring in the magnifying effect of mixed settlements.
 Zooming in on the Sahel zone, these numbers become even larger, respectively 40 percent (ignoring settlement patterns) and 54 percent (taking them into account).
-To sum up, both for Africa and Sahel, the quantification results show that the presence of mixed cells with nomads and settlers magnifies climate-induced conflict risk by roughly one third (i.e. from 26 to 33 percent and from 40 to 54 percent).
+In summary, for both Africa and Sahel, the quantification results show that the presence of mixed cells with nomads and settlers magnifies climate-induced conflict risk by roughly one third (i.e. from 26 to 33 percent and from 40 to 54 percent).
+Note that these projections are based on intermediate global warming scenarios, and that more decisive worldwide action against climate change and behavioral adaptations could attenuate the estimated effects.

 In the second part of the paper we show that conflicts between herders and farmers are much more prevalent at the fringe between rangeland and farmland -a geographic buffer of mixed usage that is suitable for both cattle herding and farming but is particularly vulnerable to climate shocks.
 Our interpretation is that violence tends to be driven by economic competition over resources rather than being solely due to a clash of cultural norms leading to ethnic hostility and raids, driven by coordination problems, difficulty of communication and ancient hatred.
+It is important to notice, however, that even when accounting for the fringe location of cells (and controlling for batteries of geological characteristics), mixed settlements of farmer and herder groups continue to matter - which means that our mixed settlement variable is not just picking up soil characteristics.
+In sum, we find a synergy between mixed settlements and fringe location, pointing out that the joint presence of both factors disproportionately increases the conflict risk under heat stress.

-Next, we look at the diffusion over space of climate-induced violence, a question of central importance for understanding how climate shocks drive the escalation of violence from local into regional or national conflicts.
+We also look at the diffusion over space of climate-induced violence, a question of central importance for understanding how climate shocks drive the escalation of violence from local into regional or national conflicts.
 More specifically, we show that spikes in temperature in the ethnic homeland of a nomadic group tend to increase the spatial distance between its fighting operations and its homeland.
-We also show that this spatial spread of violence is magnified in the case of events (i) being reported in the ACLED dataset as linked to disputes over resources; (ii) taking place in cells with water supply or suitable for agriculture.
-All in all, this evidence is compatible with the view that heat shocks trigger mobility of nomadic groups leading to violent competition for the remaining fertile lands.
+We find that this spatial spread of violence is magnified in the case of events (i) being reported in the ACLED dataset as linked to disputes over resources; (ii) taking place in cells with water supply or suitable for agriculture.
+Altogether, this evidence is compatible with the view that heat shocks trigger mobility of nomadic groups leading to violent competition for the remaining fertile lands.